bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 4.0:
   Breaking: all plugins must be changed via an update-script (in the install-tool)!

-  TypoScript module.tx_fpmasterquiz_web_fpmasterquizmod1 changed to module.tx_fpmasterquiz
+  TypoScript module.tx_fpmasterquiz_web_fpmasterquizmod1 changed to module.tx_fpmasterquiz.

-  Note for the Ajax-version: maybe you need to change the value of "ajaxfpmasterquiz_page.10.pluginName"
+  Note for the Ajax-version: maybe you need to change the value of "ajaxfpmasterquiz_page.10.pluginName".

 4.1:
-  TypoScript-files renamed from .ts to .typoscript Prevent PHP and JavaScript errors from missing settings Upgrade Wizard for old file references
+  TypoScript-files renamed from .ts to .typoscript.

+  Prevent PHP and JavaScript errors from missing settings.

+  Upgrade Wizard for old file references.

 4.2:
   Questions can now be closed too.

-  Bugfix for: prevent PHP and JavaScript errors from missing settings
+  Bugfix for: prevent PHP and JavaScript errors from missing settings.